 at the Sanctuary address below, or click this address to send us an e-mail:

-Our normal opening hours are 12 - 3pm on Saturdays/Sundays and 10 - 1pm Monday - Friday.
+Our normal opening hours are 10 - 1pm every day (including weekends and Bank Holidays.)

-are open as normal on Easter Sundays from 12 - 3pm, and also on Good Fridays and Easter Mondays from 10 -
+are open on Easter Sunday from 10 - 1pm, and also on Good Friday and Easter Monday from 10 - 1pm.

-This year we will be closed for Christmas from Thursday 22nd to Tuesday 27th December 2016 inclusive.
+year we will be closed for Christmas from Thursday 20th December to Wednesday 26th December 2018 inclusive.

 See "About Us" for further directions about the location of the Sanctuary, for visitors travelling within Colchester,